 Just when you're ready to take up the monastic life, you'll head to the valley's edge, to the hills of Kavre.
 The peacefulness of this stretch of the valley is hard to imagine until you're there.
 At the Namo Buddha Resort, you'll enjoy 3 days of Himalayan views and lush, green terraced fields.
 It is the ideal place for practice, and the surrounding hills and villages provide beautiful scenery for day hikes.

-Day 7: After morning practice and breakfast at the Mandala, you'll head to Namo Buddha, long held as a "power place" for spiritual practice and retreat.
+Day 8: After morning practice and breakfast, you'll head to Namo Buddha, long held as a "power place" for spiritual practice and retreat.
 You'll arrive at the Namo Buddha Resort in the late afternoon, settle into your cottage, and soak up the scenery.
 After an early evening yoga practice in the main hall, you'll have a hearty dinner and free time afterwards to catch up on journaling or just hang out with fellow yogis.

 After the day's journey, head back to the resort for an evening meditation and a healthy meal.

 Phase 4: Coming Home Again